 |Eliazer Ayala-Austin, Ed.D., Division Dean of Counseling & Matriculation|

 - Provide SAS with the information, documentation and/or forms deemed necessary by SAS to verify limitations;

 - Comply with the student code of conduct adopted by the College;

-- Be responsible in their use of DSPS services and the academic accommodations provided
+- Be responsible in their use of SAS services and the academic accommodations provided;

 - Adhere to written service provision policies adopted by SAS.